Shira Haas: Early life

 Haas was born in Tel Aviv, Israel, on 11 May 1995, to a Polish Jewish family.
 Two of her grandparents are Holocaust survivors; her grandfather was imprisoned in the Auschwitz concentration camp in occupied Poland during World War II, whereas her grandmother had immigrated to Israel from Hungary.
 In Hebrew, her first name literally means the noun "poetry", "singing" or "her song".
 When she was one year old, her family moved to the city of Hod HaSharon, Israel, where she grew up with her older sister and brother.

-At age two, Haas was diagnosed with kidney cancer, and recovered two years later after a series of severe treatments.
+At age two, Haas was diagnosed with kidney cancer.
+Through years of radiation treatment she recovered, but the ordeal damaged her spine and stunted her growth, leading to her diminutive size.
 On 2 August 2022, her mother Ariela "Leah" Haas died of cancer, after weeks in hospice, at age 61.

 She attended the Thelma Yellin High School of Arts in Givatayim, Israel, majoring in theatre, before completing a short period of volunteer service in the Israel Defense Forces' (IDF) theatre unit, despite being medically exempted from mandatory conscription.